 After describing the characters in her book, "Me Dying Trial," she proceeded to read directly from the book.
 It may be a common practice for authors to read from their books, but I think it is a TERRIBLE IDEA unless the author has a magical voice to craft her words.
 It didn't happen.

-Below is another video of Paul Flores recorded by emiko oye at Craft Forward about "Spanglish".
+Below is another video of Paul S. Flores recorded by emiko oye at Craft Forward about "Spanglish".

 A large part of his poetry and style is influenced by his Hispanic background.
-By watching these videos and the video link on his MySpace page, you can acquire your own perspective.
+You can learn more about him on his website.

 Background about the speakers (below).